c-guntur/jvms-compare/README.md

 ### Experimenting with Results
-If you wish to experiment with the results of the benchmarks we have already run you can look at the folders:
-`results_for_1k_size` and `results_for_1M_size`.
 Notes about the results:
 * The results for each benchmark run is saved in it's own respective folder.
-* The results are saved as json files as well as maven build output.
+* The benchmark results in csv as well as maven build output are saved.
-* For json files navigate to benchmark-results (For Eg. /results_for_1k_size/benchmark-results/int-lists-filter)
+* For csv files navigate to benchmark-results (For Eg. benchmark-results/int-lists-filter/)
-* For maven build output navigate to output (For Eg. /results_for_1k_size/output/)
+* For maven build output navigate to output (For Eg. output/)